jessrafferty/blog/_drafts/the-disease-labelled-daintiness.md

 Being a woman encompasses this word through and through and yet it is everything I am not.

-There is nothing more infuriating than longing to be dainty when everything about your body screams no.
+?
+There is nothing more infuriating than wanting to be dainty when everything about your body screams no.

+?
+I wish that one day the sadness for longing to have this label may cease, like my inability to be the delicate, small pretty woman society wants me to be.